EliNaig/elinaig.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

-**Hello!** I'm Eli Naig, a first-year mathematics student at Tulane University who sees math as more than a subject—it's the lens through which I uncover patterns in everything, from the physics of climbing ropes to the geometry of ski slopes.
+**Hello!** I'm Eli Naig, a mathematics student at Tulane University who sees math as more than a subject, it's the lens through which I uncover patterns in everything, from the physics of climbing ropes to the geometry of ski slopes.
 Like Feynman, I'm driven by the urgency of discovery: *"I was born not knowing and have had only a little time to change that here and there."*

 ## Why Math?